MileHacker Logo

 • Mission The American riviera, County Courthouse: Visit early morning or late afternoon for fewer crowds.

-• Midday can be the busiest for these sites.
+• Midday can be a busiest for these sites.

-• Stearns Wharf: Early morning for quiet, or embrace the lively evening atmosphere.
+• Stearns Wharf: At dawn for quiet, or embrace the an animated evening atmosphere.

 • State Street: Busiest on weekend afternoons/evenings; calmer during the morning on weekdays for a relaxed stroll.